zionsg/getmail/README.md

 # Get Mail

-**Disclaimer** This is just a personal hobbyist project to experiment with creating a PHP application with a simple structure without the use of bloated frameworks and Dockerizing it.
+**Disclaimer** This is just a personal hobbyist project to experiment with creating/Dockerizing a PHP application with a simple structure without the use of bloated frameworks.
 It will likely always be Work-In-Progress and may have breaking changes, so caveat emptor :P

 Simple Dockerized PHP application that uses [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol)